Mohammad Ali Baig: Awards

 He has won two international awards for his film ‘Rockumentary’.
-Various global honours (French Honour in Paris, Awards for Global Excellence in Theatre in Toronto and Chicago, Retrospectives in Turkey, UK and USA) have been for his kind of theatre that makes history contemporary, fantasy realistic and multiculturalism chic.
-His heritage-based theatre productions have been the toast of several international festivals in India, Canada, France, Pakistan, Turkey, USA and UK.
-His theatre is modeled on his father’s Spectacle Theatre, performed at iconic venues; forts, palaces and stadiums, drawing large-number turnouts.
-He is credited for single-handedly reviving theatre in Hyderabad over the past decade.
-As an advertising and documentary filmmaker, he has over 450 productions to his credit, bringing him over 40 awards for creative excellence globally.
+Various global honors (French Honor in Paris, Awards in Theatre in Toronto and Chicago, Retrospectives in Turkey, UK and USA) have been for his kind of theatre of multiculturalism.
+His theatre productions have been the focus of several international festivals in India, Canada, France, Pakistan, Turkey, USA and UK.
+His theatre is modeled on his father’s Spectacle Theatre, his works are performed in forts, palaces and stadiums.
+He is credited for reviving theatre in Hyderabad over the past decade.
+As a documentary filmmaker, he has over 450 productions to his credit, bringing him over 40 awards globally.

 In April 2014, he was awarded Padma Shri, the fourth highest civilian award in India, in 2014 for his contributions in theatre arts.